 This soup is made in a slow cooker, but it can easily be made on the stove top if time is limited.
 To further reduce cooking time, serve with tortilla chips or corn chips instead of taking the time to cook pasta.
 And feel free to use leftover cooked chicken if you have it (hint - or pick up a rotisserie chicken).
 Add the cooked chicken to the soup just before serving; long enough to heat it through.
 Also consider changing the vegetables to suit your family, and/or add beans, cheddar cheese, and a dollop of sour cream.

 Southwestern Chicken Noodle Soup

 makes 10-12 servings

-- 1 tablespoon Mrs. Dash Southwestern Seasoning Blend (see my note below)
+1 1/2 tablespoons Mrs. Dash Southwestern Seasoning Blend

-My Notes - I at least doubled the veggies.
+My Notes - I at least doubled the vegetables.
 Also, I initially was tempted to use homemade chicken stock instead of water, fearing the finished soup wouldn't have enough flavor, but the seasoning blends, onions, and garlic provide plenty of flavor.
-Lastly, I didn't have either of the Mrs. Dash seasoning blends the recipe called for, but I did have Mrs. Dash Fiesta Lime and Mrs. Dash Southwestern Chipotle so I used 1 1/2 tablespoons of each.